tylerharter/cs301-projects/fall18/p2/README.md

 |Illinois|57913.55 |12419293|12830632|12882189|

 </center>
+In this project, we are interested in these following 4 questions:

 1. What is the value of the maximum land area among any three given states?
 2. What is the least value of population density among any three given states?